boltex/leointeg/README.md

 ## Issues

 For most users, **`Ctrl+D`** is often already assigned to some useful command.
-To help with this conflict, move commands will only trigger at an additional condition of having no selection in the text.
+To help with this conflict, move commands will only trigger at an additional condition of having no text selection in the editor.
 So select at least one character to use the usual **`Ctrl+D`** vscode command in body panes.

 ## Extension Settings